How to become an accountant

 3. Secure a job or accountancy apprenticeship

-As an accountant, you'll be able to find work in any sector (public and private) and with large companies and small and medium-sized enterprises (SMEs).
 Over time, you'll be able to focus on your preferred working environment.
 Most vacancies are available directly from employers, so look out for roles you're eligible to apply for.

-You'll also find that finance graduate schemes are often structured with the opportunity to attain an accounting qualification such as the ACA or CGMA as part of the programme
+You'll also find that finance graduate schemes are often structured with the opportunity to attain an accounting qualification such as the ACA or CGMA as part of the programme.

-However, accounting apprenticeships, such as those run by the AAT, are a viable alternative to university and they provide a fast-track to achieving chartered status with the main professional bodies such as the ICAEW and ACCA.
+However, accounting apprenticeships, such as those run by the AAT, are a viable alternative to university and provide a fast-track to chartered status with the main professional bodies such as the ICAEW and ACCA.

 When you secure an apprenticeship, you can gain practical skills while earning a wage and receiving the same benefits (including a holiday allowance) as other employees at the company.